 - Tell the customer exactly what the item is.
 For digital products, I list exactly what it is, how many images or pages are included, and the formats.

 - If you sell digital products, consider a light watermark or a background to prevent easy theft of your product.
 It may still get stolen, but at least you’ve done your best.
 (If you sell SVG cut files, don’t just show a black cut file image on a white background.)

 - Use all 10 images if possible.
 Show the product at different angles or with different uses.
-If your product is digital, show how it can be used through mock ups.
-If it's patterns, show close ups of the design.
+If your product is digital, show how it can be used through mock-ups.
+If it’s patterned, show close-ups of the design.